GLOBAL HEALTH CONFERENCE XIV

 If Chosen to Present

-Acceptances of both oral and poster presentations will be notified by email on a continuous basis leading up until the conference.
-Acceptances will be sent out starting on November 30th, 2023.
+Acceptances of poster presentations will be notified by email on a continuous basis leading up until the conference.
+Acceptances will be sent out starting on December 10th, 2024.

 DISCUSSION PANELISTS